SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

       ![alt text](readme_images/gr2_addon_040.png)

-## About the old, "Legacy" version of this add-on.
+## About the older, "Legacy Materials" version of this add-on.

 The less accurate (materials-wise), but somewhat baking-friendlier **Legacy version** of the .gr2 Add-on **is not compatible with the 64 bit version of SWTOR's assets**.
 Its shaders and materials still are, though, and they happen to work with Blender's baking workflow better (speculars bake correctly without manual intervention).
-Given that, **weadded modern-to-legacy material conversion tools to some of our other Add-ons**, without needing to install this one.
+Given that, **we added modern-to-legacy material conversion tools to some of our other Add-ons**, without needing to install this one.

 (It can still be downloaded from [**this link**](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/tag/v.3.0), though)